cdmuir/website/content/authors/gmacnair/_index.md

 ---
 # Display name
-title: Melissa Tamarkin
+title: Genevieve Macnair

 # Username (this should match the folder name)
 authors:
-- melissa.tamarkin
+- gmacnair

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Field Technician
+role: Undergraduate Researcher

 # Organizations/Affiliations
 organizations: